 - Standing mixer or a hand mixer

 Mix the Funfetti Batter

-In a small bowl, beat the egg whites thoroughly with a whisk until they become frothy.
+- In a small bowl, beat the egg whites thoroughly with a whisk until they become frothy.
 This will aerate the egg whites for a lighter batter.
 Beat the aerated egg whites into the butter-sugar mixture one small tablespoon at a time, making sure the egg is fully incorporated before adding more.
 The batter should be very light and airy.
-Beat in the vegetable oil and the vanilla extract one at a time.
+Beat in the vegetable oil, vanilla extract, and almond milk one at a time.

 Cut and Assemble the Cake Layers

 - Once the sponge cake has chilled, invert the pan onto a large cutting board or other working surface, peeling off the parchment paper (you may need to loosen the edges where the cake meets the pan).
 With a large, sharp knife, cut off the ragged edges of the cake to leave a nice, clean edge.
 Using a ruler, cut the cake into uniform squares, 1 inch by 1 inch.

 - Match up the cake squares as best as you can.
 Place a very small dab of mixed berry jam on one square and press the second square on top of it, making a tiny cake “sandwich”.
 Repeat until all the cake squares are paired up.
 Arrange the cakes on a cooling rack set over a large piece of parchment paper, leaving a bit of space between.

 - Bring a pot of water to a boil, and set a heatproof glass bowl over the pot to make a double boiler.
 Add the sugar, water, corn syrup, and vanilla extract to the bowl and carefully whisk them together until smooth (it should reach a temperature of about 92 degrees F).
 Stir in the white chocolate wafers until melted and smooth.